jl-stephenson/n-back-task/README.md

 # N-Back Game

 An implementation of the 2-back version of the N-back task.
+A live demo is hosted on [Vercel](https://n-back-task-eosin.vercel.app/).

 ## Useful Scripts